iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 <br />

 <strong>14.
 Month over Month in View</strong>
-Create a view that lists the month-year, the number of cities inserted for that month, a running total and the month over month percentage grown for 2021.
+Create a view that lists the month-year, the number of cities inserted for that month, a running city count total and the month over month percentage growth for 2021.

 Format the cities count and the running total with the thousands separator and format the month over month growth with a plus symbol and percentage symbol